ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 <details>
 <summary>✅ <strong>Answer:</strong> </strong></summary>
-If you include all the nodes and edges from your CSV file, your sketch should look like the following example:
+If you include all the nodes and edges from your TSV file, your sketch should look like the following example:

 ```mermaid
 graph LR